nazim1021/digital-image-processing/Texture Analysis and SIFT Feature Extraction/Readme.md

 # Texture Analysis and Image Feature Extraction using SIFT

 In this assignment, we focus on implementing texture analysis and segmentation algorithms based on the 5x5 Laws filters.
-Additionally, we implement Scale Invariant Feature Transform (SIFT) based on paper `Image feature extractors are useful for representing the image information in a low dimensional form`.
+Additionally, we implement Scale Invariant Feature Transform (SIFT) based on paper `Lowe, David G. "Object recognition from local scale-invariant features." iccv.
+Ieee, 1999.`.
 SIFT is an image feature extractor which is useful for representing the image information in a low dimensional form.

 ## REQUIREMENTS